 How can I make sure I look good in my pictures?

 A big source of stress and anxiety, which eventually shows up on your face, is keeping things on schedule.
 Therefore, give yourself breathing room throughout the day and pay attention to our timeline recommendations.
 The less rushed you feel, the easier it will be for you to relax and enjoy the moment.

-Finally, drink lots of water and get plenty of sleep the night before.
+Finally, get plenty of sleep the night before.
 Take it easy at the rehearsal dinner and/or bachelorette/bachelor parties.
 It’s no fun nursing a wedding day hangover.
 And be sure to keep yourself hydrated throughout your wedding day.
 Dehydration can lead to headaches and exhaustion.

 What time of day is best for outdoor pictures?

 What if we plan to get married in church?

 If your ceremony will be in a church, then we might need to travel to a different location afterward to capture formals of you and your bridal party.
 If this is the case, then extra time will have to be worked into your schedule and a portrait location will have to be determined.
 Alternatively, you may choose to have your portraits taken as part of a first look.

 Guest photography?
 Should we go unplugged?

 Though it’s hard to have a completely unplugged wedding, it is possible to have an unplugged ceremony, and we recommend it.
 One way to accomplish this is to have your priest or officiant make an announcement at the beginning of the ceremony asking that everyone take a moment to turn off their devices.
 This way, there’s less likelihood that a guest will jump in front of us or block our view with an iPad.
 You will receive digital copies of the photos we take, which you can share with any and all friends and family.
 So guests really don’t need to try duplicating our work.

 How will we know you're the right fit for us?